Table of Contents

 Speech-to-text functions for the visually impaired make use of this contentDescription attribute, and this information makes it easier to identify UI elements on the MagicPod side.
 (However, it may be necessary to change the contentDescription and text attributes when the app screen is changed, which makes them more susceptible to screen changes than the resource ID. )

-If you use the “Scan WebView elements as HTML” option, you can improve the maintainability of test scripts for WebView.
+If you use the “Enable Webview scan” option, you can improve the maintainability of test scripts for WebView.
 For details, refer to WebView tests.